JackSzwergold/Writing/Too Pompous, Too Regal and Too Formal.md

 ***

-*Too Pompous, Too Regal and Too Formal (The First Time I Saw Return of the Jedi) (c) by Jack Szwergold*
+*Too Pompous, Too Regal and Too Formal: The First Time I Saw Return of the Jedi (c) by Jack Szwergold*

 *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*